Updated April 2026

 Specialist Assessment

-Request a specialist assessor if possible.
+Request a specialist assessor if your insurer does not automatically appoint one.
 Standard assessors may not understand classic vehicle repair requirements.

 5